keyur32/microsoft-graph-docs/get-started/office-365-connected-services.md

 ## Get the Starter Project

-1. Clone the following repository:https://github.com/microsoftgraph/aspnet-connect-sample/tree/Office365connectedservice.
+1. Clone the following repository at https://github.com/microsoftgraph/aspnet-connect-sample/tree/Office365connectedservice.
 This sample will give you the references you need to authenticate against the Microsoft Graph.

 2. Open it in Visual Studio 2017 Preview.

 ## Add the Connected Service
-sYou're now ready to add the Microsoft Graph service to your Visual Studio project.
+You're now ready to add the Microsoft Graph service to your Visual Studio project.

 In order to successfully build this example, we'll walk you through setting the following permissions for the Office 365 Services with the Microsoft Graph.
 - For the **File** APIs, set permissions to **Have full access to your files**.